Dunblane Masacre Crisis Management Case Study

-We handled PR for the local hospital, Stirling Royal Infirmary, where the dead and injured were brought.
-Immediately a crisis plan we had prepared months in advance swung into action.
+We were called in to provide crisis management support by Stirling Royal Infirmary, where the dead and injured were brought.
+A crisis plan, we had prepared in partnership with the hospital months in advance, was immediately swung into action.

 Within hours we had set up a media centre for the hundreds of journalists, supplying them with everything they needed from refreshments to regular information.